 The DMCA provides Internet service providers with immunity from copyright infringement claims based on content uploaded by users.
-DMCA immunity represents a key element of the legal foundation allowing the web to operate in the fashion it does, which makes it all the more amazing when companies such as Cox Communications waive the immunity.
+DMCA immunity, known as a “safe harbor,” represents a key element of the legal foundation allowing the web to operate in the fashion it does, which makes it all the more amazing when companies such as Cox Communications waive the immunity.

 As a business providing DMCA agent services, it often seems to us as though clients believe all they need to do is designate an agent, publish a DMCA policy, and register with the Copyright Office to be compliant with the law.
 This is incorrect.
 The DMCA requires you follow a particular process for handling DMCA claims as well as addressing repeat infringers.